-One fish that will surely make you do a double take is the kuhli loach.
+One fish that will surely make you do a double-take is the kuhli loach.
 Kuhli loaches have yellow and brown bands and are super interesting fish.
 They are long, small, and thin and can resemble the look of a snake.
 These fish are bottom dwellers and can conveniently clean the bottom of your tank.

 Kuhli loaches are a great match for bettas.
 They have a shy personality and a peaceful temperament so they will coexist nicely with any male or female betta fish.

-If you are new to owning fish, then a platy is a great fish to start with.
+If you are new to owning fish, then the platy is a great fish to start with.
 They are easy to care for and have a great temperament, making them a perfect tank mate for your betta fish.
 This type of fish is ideal for fish tank communities because they are very social.
 They can grow up to 3 inches in length and come in a variety of beautiful colors.

-Their colorings come in unique designs and patterns so you can mix and match for a vivid, attractive tank.
+Their colorings come in unique designs and patterns so you can mix and match them for a vivid, attractive tank.
 Non-aggressive and social, platies are perfect for any fish owner, especially beginners.

 When introducing new fish to your tank, consider these tips:

 - Make sure your tank is a suitable size for all of the fish.